 In March 1953, Joseph Stalin, who ruled the Soviet Union with fear and terror for several long decades, has died.
-As once medieval darkness gave way to the European renaissance, in Russia, the oppression and paranoia of Stalinism slowly receded in the face of hope for better tomorrow.
+Slowly, the oppression and paranoia of Stalinism receded in the face of hope for better tomorrow.
 Although fundamentals of the Soviet system did not change -- borders remained shot and all political and economic power remained concentrated in the hands of a single party -- the Soviet people, from top scientist to an ordinary worker could breathe easier.
 Night arrests and disappearances, paranoid cult of personality, long imprisonment for slightest mistakes at work, tortures, mass killings and exile of entire nations had finally ceased.

 Although Khrushchev set out to reform and reverse many aspects of Stalin's wasteful military's doctrine, he would continue and even accelerate the rocket development program, as the only hope for the USSR to overcome the US air supremacy.
 In fact, the Soviet ability to strike the US at will, would become the cornerstone of Khrushchev's peaceful co-existence policy.
 Paradoxically, Khrushchev felt he needed this ability in order to negotiate, compete and cooperate with the West as equal.